Chronic immune thrombocytopenia, or cITP, is a disorder that can lead to excessive bruising or bleeding.

 A nurse or other member of your treatment team will administer PANZYGA through an infusion in a vein, which can occur in a hospital, an infusion clinic, or at home.

-In a clinical study, patients treated with PANZYGA had an increase in the number of platelets (a type of blood cell) and decrease in bleeding.
+In a clinical study, adult patients treated with PANZYGA had an increase in the number of platelets (a type of blood cell) and decrease in bleeding.

-Patients treated with PANZYGA had a decrease in bleeding.
+Adult patients treated with PANZYGA had a decrease in bleeding.

-Adverse events reported in >5% of the 40 patients with cITP treated with PANZYGA in a study
+Adverse events reported in >5% of the 40 adult patients with cITP treated with PANZYGA in a study

 The most common side effects of PANZYGA in the cITP clinical study were headache, fever, nausea, vomiting, dizziness, and anemia.
 Allergic reactions may occur.